 Here, $\xi_x\in [-1,1]$ are uniformly distributed random numbers.
 This choice readily recovers the Hadamard walk for $W = 0$ and a completely disordered walk for $W = 1$.

 To analyze the influence of the quenched coin disorder on CQWs, we study different disorder realizations.
-We write $\{\xi_x^{(i)}\}$ where $i=1,2,...$ labels the realization.
-Each realization $i$ yields a quantum state $\rho_i(t) = |\psi^{(i)}(t)\rangle\langle\psi^{(i)}(t)|$.
-Any system quantity $f$ can be evaluated in two distinct ways.
-Either we first evaluate the density matrix of the ensemble of realizations
+We write $\{\xi_x^{(i)}\}$, where \sw{$i=1,...,N$} labels the realization.
+Each realization $i$ yields a \sw{pure} quantum state $\rho_i(t) = |\psi^{(i)}(t)\rangle\langle\psi^{(i)}(t)|$ \sw{at all times}.
+Any system quantity $f$ can be evaluated \sw{by either first evaluating the density matrix of the ensemble of realizations, viz.,